 Well, this depends highly on the circumstances of the students.
 If needs be, they can earn money in the best way possible and there is no shame in it.
 I personally did some teaching in education centers while I was a student.
 This was due to my financial situation and I think this part-time job not only helped me financially but also gave me a strong foundation for taking on challenges and setting my future goal.

 Money and society

 But still, it is true that money cannot buy happiness.
-True happiness of life lies in contentment.
+The true happiness of life lies in contentment.
 Earning a lot of money cannot buy it.
-If we are satisfied in our works and sustain happily, we can be happy.
+If we are satisfied with our work and sustain ourselves happily, we can be happy.
 I know many rich people who have every modern facilities and amenities in their life, yet they feel empty all the time.